 Actually, the sabotage of MJ’s finances started much earlier before the release of the album Invincible.
 We have plenty of examples of Sony’s mismanagement during the production of the album that started in 1997!
 Recording studios and dozens of hotel rooms left empty and booked for months with no one caring about it.
 Pressure to use new and young producers.

 Refusal to give the artist deserved control of the project in terms of releasing songs and videos.
 Waste of time and money in producing wrong videos.
 Disagreements over Sony/ATV management and so on.
-All for Michael Jackson “advance royalties” account!!!
+All for Michael Jackson “advance royalties” account!

 So now here we are ready to go back to 2002.

 In practice, all the above situations brought MJ into a shortage of liquidity but he was still on top of his life.
-Surely what happened behind the scene with all the “shady” Sony manoeuvres became his wake-up call.
+Surely what happened behind the scene with all the “shady” corporations manoeuvres became his wake-up call.

 The Invincible issue was the icing on the cake!
 Sony put Michael Jackson’s royalties at risk regarding the album.
 Having little royalties coming from poor sales would have meant losing money for MJ companies and allowing Sony to recoup the investment of the production of the album on MJ’s back catalogue sales, leaving him high and dry.